totalspectrum/spin2cpp/doc/c.md

 The namespaces for types and variable names are not separated as they should be, so some C code that uses the same identifiers for types and variables or struct members may not work properly.

+(3) Doubles

+The `double` type is implemented as a 32 bit IEEE single precision float (the same as `float`).
+This doesn't quite meet the requirements in the C99 and later standards for the range available for double.

+(4) Struct initialization

+Structure initialization is still incomplete and some cases will not work properly.

 ## Introduction

 ## Preprocessor